 Jen has invested in and served on the boards of technology start-up companies and was the first woman to serve as president of the Greater Cincinnati Venture Capital Association.
 She is a certified Six Sigma black belt in process improvement, nationally accredited in public relations, and has been a regular contributor to ClickZ and SEO Watch on digital marketing, as well as national legal and technology publications about the future of the Internet, including Executive Counsel, CIO Magazine, Bloomberg BusinessWeek, Inside Counsel, IP Frontline, E-Week, the National Law Journal, and more.
 She has been quoted in and covered in publications like USA Today, NPR, Bloomberg Business Week, Pink Magazine, Mashable, and others.

 In 2012, Jen was appointed to and served on the Generic Names Supporting Organization (GNSO) Council of the Internet Corporation for Assigned Names and Numbers (ICANN) and was subsequently named chairwoman of the Independent Review of the GNSO.
 She has been recognized year after year as one of the top global three hundred intellectual-property strategists by IAM magazine, based in London.
 She is a graduate of the Direct Women Institute, an elite group of women attorneys being cultivated for public-company board service.
-She completed the Stanford Law School Director’s College Executive Education Program, Harvard Law School Executive Education in Negoatiation and Mediation and is a member of the National Association of Corporate Directors.
+She completed the Stanford Law School Director’s College Executive Education Program, Harvard Law School Executive Education in Negotiation and Mediation and is a member of the National Association of Corporate Directors.
 She is a certified expert in Cybersecurity Oversight by the National Association of Corporate Director's and Carnegie Mellon's Software Engineering Institute.